 The argument above in particular shows that $\ot(\ba) < n$ for any $\ba$ in the union of the finitely many $\tau$-invariant subspaces of~$\real^n$.
 On the other hand, suppose that $\ot(\ba) < n$, and let $W = \spn_{\real} \left\{ \ba,\tau(\ba),\dots,\tau^{n-1}(\ba) \right\}$.
 Then $W$ is a proper $\tau$-invariant subspace of~$\real^n$, and hence must be one of those described above. \endproof

 We say that a vector $\bx \in \real^n$ is generic (with respect to $\tau$) if $\ot(\bx)$ is as large as possible.
-We can now show that the inequality of Lemma~\ref{t_order} for the $\tau$-order becomes equality on generic vectors in~$\real^n$.
+We can now show that inequality~\eqref{ot-bnd-1} in the proof of Lemma~\ref{t_order} for the $\tau$-order becomes equality on generic vectors in~$\real^n$.